Doors Open Day 2025 @ The Institute of Genetics and Cancer

 About this event

-We are offering a full programme of building tours, talks, videos, and drop-in activities.
+We offered a full programme of building tours, talks, videos, and drop-in activities.

-Our family-friendly activities include crawling inside a giant cell, learning about genetic engineering, viewing samples through a microscope, and more.
+Our family-friendly activities included crawling inside a giant cell, learning about genetic engineering, viewing samples through a microscope, and more.

-Our researcher talks will highlight some of the research going on in the institute along with ways to get involved, showcase the work of our graduate students in flash talks, and discuss life as a scientist in our ‘Day in the life’ session.
-You can find a full prgramme of talks further down the page.
+Our researcher talks highlighted some of the research going on in the Institute along with ways to get involved, showcased the work of our graduate students in flash talks, and discussed life as a scientist in our ‘Day in the life’ session.

-We will also have building tours and lab visits running throughout the day.
-Visitors will have a chance to view the labs and research facilities, including our newly-completed 4D Cellular Medicine Building.
+We also offered building tours and lab visits throughout the day.
+Visitors had a chance to view the labs and research facilities, including our newly-completed 4D Cellular Medicine Building.

 2025 Theme - Architectural Heritage: Windows to the Past, Doors to the Future